 Through every fast in the Bible, God wanted to give something.
 God is wanting to give us something in our fasting as well.
 Let us therefore plan and prepare the best we can so we can best position ourselves to receive what He is wanting to do.

-Every Nation Church, New York is having a time of Prayer and Fasting 5-7 September 2018.
-There are prayer meetings 7.30am and 7.00pm every day, 5th-7th September at 414 W. 51st Street.
+Every Nation Church, New York is having a time of Prayer and Fasting 7-11 January 2019.
+There are prayer meeting at 7:00 PM every day, 6-10 January at 414 W. 51st Street.
 Visit ENNYC.info for all the details and more resources to help you experience God.

 Kenny Sanborn is a minister with Every Nation NYC.
 Find out more about Kenny.